Fleckism/SecurityPlus/My linked notes/Assisted Lab lesson 16 (27).md

         -   Interrupts/sec
 4. Start the **CPU baseline** data collector set.

     You will use CPU Stress to place a false load on the VM's processors.
 You'll use Task Manager and Performance Monitor to monitor the workload.
-The extreme workload demonstrates the possible effect of an [[application-layer attack]].
+The extreme workload demonstrates the possible effect of an application layer [[attack]].

     You will leave the Data Collector Set running through the next several tasks.
 It gathers information as you accomplish activity steps.